linuxkay/docker_mysql/README.md

 ## Install

+First install docker on your machine by reading at docker official wiki.

-First pull mysql image from docker repository.
+Then pull mysql image from docker repository.

 `docker pull mysql`